thyagomota/21UCS39AB/activity_08_docker/README.md

 Copy dollar2real.py from the src folder.
 Run it to make sure the application is working.

-When you VPC was created, a route table was automatically created with one default local route.
-Associate this route table to the public subnet and create a default route redirecting traffic to the internet gateway.

 ### Step 6 - Create Dockerfile

 Copy Dockerfile from the src folder.